top of page

 How These Strategies Can Work in Reality

-Scenario
+Scenario 1:

 Mia and Leo want a $900k home.
 They have a 10% ($90k) deposit but want to reach 20% to avoid LMI and unlock a lower interest rate.
+Leo's parents provide an early inheritance, transferring a $90k lump sum directly into Mia and Leo's bank account. | Their total deposit is boosted to 20% ($180k), eliminating LMI altogether and securing a top-tier interest rate.
+Leo's parents must sign a statutory declaration confirming the money is a non-refundable gift.

 Please note: The information provided in this article is general in nature and does not constitute credit advice.
-Lending policies, eligibility criteria and government schemes vary between lenders and may change over time.
+Lending policies, eligibility criteria, and government schemes vary between lenders and may change over time.
 Individual financial circumstances should be assessed before implementing any strategy.
-Before making any financial decisions, consider seeking advice from a licensed mortgage broker, financial adviser, accountant or legal professional where appropriate.
+Before making any financial decisions, consider seeking advice from a licensed mortgage broker, financial adviser, accountant, or legal professional where appropriate.

-The right strategy depends on your personal goals, financial position, borrowing capacity and eligibility for government support schemes.
+The right strategy depends on your personal goals, financial position, borrowing capacity, and eligibility for government support schemes.

 At Orca Home Loans, our role is to help you understand your options and structure lending in a way that aligns with your long-term property plans.